Bluebird: Iroquois

 In traditional Iroquois cosmology, the call of the bluebird is believed to ward off the icy power of Sawiskera, also referred to as Flint, the spirit of the winter.
 Its call caused Sawiskera to flee in fear and the ice to recede.

 As a symbol in songs

 "Bluebird of Happiness" is a song composed in 1934 by Sandor Harmati, with words by Edward Heyman and additional lyrics by Harry Parr-Davies.

 "(There'll Be Bluebirds Over) The White Cliffs of Dover" was composed in 1941 by Walter Kent to lyrics by Nat Burton looking forward to a time when World War II would be over.
 Burton was unaware that the bluebird was not indigenous to England.
 Vera Lynn popularised the song with her performances to the troops.

 "Bluebird" is a song written by Stephen Stills and recorded by the rock band Buffalo Springfield in 1967.
 It contains the lyrics "There she sits aloft at perch.
 Strangest color blue."

-Songwriters have portrayed the bluebird as a muse, as in the song "Voices in the Sky" by the British rock group The Moody Blues, from their 1968 album In Search of the Lost Chord.

-"Birdhouse in Your Soul", the 1989 ode to a nightlight by the band They Might Be Giants, references a “bluebird of friendliness” and a “blue canary” in its lyrics.

-The titular bluebird of the song "Birds", from the 2013 album Government Plates by the Sacramento-based experimental hip hop group Death Grips, is thought to be referencing Charles Bukowski's poem "Bluebird", wherein bluebirds represent vulnerability that Bukowski felt as a result of child abuse from his father.